 Day Trip to Uji, Kyoto Prefecture

 The following day after my trip to Nara, I set out early in the morning with a new friend from my hostel.
-Jenni had been staying at my hostel in Kyoto for a reunion with friends whom she met at Doshisha University while on exchange.
-Having spent a year living in and exploring the old capital city and neighboring towns, she is like a Kyoto Expert!
-Ignoring how terrible my Japanese is, I’m really shit at finding my way around using train lines and likely to spend half the day delayed if not totally lost.
-So it goes without saying I was super lucky to tag along on her trip to Uji April 21st, 2016.
+Jenni had spent a year living in and exploring the old capital city and neighboring towns.
+For her this was a trip down memory lane.
+For me, my first adventure to Japan’s most famous tea town.
+Ignoring how terrible my Japanese is, I’m really bad at finding my way around using train lines and likely to spend half the day delayed if not totally lost.
+So it goes without saying I was super lucky to tag along with Jenni to Uji.